 - Proper scale: A walk around any neighborhood to survey the foundation plantings will show how often the shrubs are mismatched for the scale of the home.
 Tall, columnar shrubs planted against low, ranch-style homes will look jarring in the same way that low, spreading shrubs look out of place when positioned against a peaked Tudor-style home.
 Make sure to choose plants with shapes and sizes that complement the home's architecture.

-Yew shrubs are a stalwart for foundation plantings and for good reason.
-These needled evergreens in the Bruxus genus include species and cultivars of many shapes and sizes, from columnar uprights to low spreaders.
+Yew (Taxus spp.) shrubs are a stalwart for foundation plantings and for good reason.
+These needled evergreens include species and cultivars of many shapes and sizes, from columnar uprights to low spreaders.
 Yews are also very tolerant of dry, shady locations, making them a perfect choice for foundation use.

 Most yews used for foundation plantings are low spreaders, ideal for planting beneath windows.
-A great choice is 'Taunton' (Taxus x media 'Tauntoni'), which grows 3 to 4 feet tall with a 4- to 6-foot spread.
+A great choice is the cultivar Taunton (Taxus x media 'Taunton'), which grows 3 to 4 feet tall with a 4- to 6-foot spread.
 Like most yews, it has dark-green flattened needles.
-It is a faster grower than many yews and is suitable for growing in United States Department of Agriculture (USDA) hardiness zones 4 to 7.
+It is a faster grower than many yews and is suitable for growing in United States Department of Agriculture (USDA) hardiness zones 4 through 8.

 Hydrangeas (Hydrangea spp.) have good reasons for being popular for foundations.
 They are one of the few flowering deciduous shrubs that do very well in shady locations.
-Most species are appropriate for hardiness zones 3 to 8.
+Depending on species and cultivar, hydrangeas are perennials in USDA zones 3 through 8.
 They have large leaves that create a somewhat coarse texture in the landscape and enormous flower clusters that will dry on the stems to create winter interest.

 - Bigleaf hydrangea (Hydrangea macrophylla) is the classic hydrangea that changes flower color based on the soil pH — blue in acidic soils and pink in alkaline soils.
 Because soil conditions around foundations are usually high in lime, hydrangeas often bloom with pink flowers in these locations.
-Bigleaf hydrangeas are appropriate for growing in zones 5 to 8.
+Bigleaf hydrangeas are appropriate for growing in zones 5 through 11, depending on cultivar.
 They are generally about 4 to 10 feet in height.